Assault & Battery Lawyer in Connecticut

 How to Beat a Connecticut Assault & Battery Charge

-There are many different ways to successfully win a criminal assault case in court.
+There are many different ways to successfully win a criminal assault case in court, but it all starts with hiring a competent assault lawyer in Connecticut.
 To get the charges reduced, I will often contest the intent of the accused, or challenge the degree of the injury.

 To get a case dismissed, I will argue that the fight was mutual, or that the other person started it and it was self defense.

 These cases can be complicated, and how I would actually proceed really depends on the facts of your case.
-Call for a free consultation, and after reviewing the facts I’ll tell you exactly what I can do to help you.
+Call me, your assault lawyer in Connecticut, for a free consultation, and after reviewing the facts I’ll tell you exactly what I can do to help you.

 References: CT Penal Law – Assault: Sec.
 Sec.
 53a-59.
 Assault